ACADEMICS

 Q: How are students with learning support educated at City High?

 A: City High is a full-inclusion high school.
-All students with IEPs will have dedicated case managers, and learning support teachers team-teach classes.
+All students with IEPs will have dedicated case managers, and learning support teachers team-teach many classes.

 Q: What if I apply and my child has an IEP?